gavinmcfarland/plugma/README.md

 ## Start from a template

-Initialize a new project with Plugma:
+Create a plugin from a template using the following:

 ```bash
 npm create plugma@latest
 ```

-This command creates a new Figma plugin project with your chosen framework, including all the necessary setup and configuration files.
+The frameworks currently supported are `React`, `Svelte`, `Vue` and vanilla `JavaScript`.

 ## Installation